-Steve Poggenpohl has been leading group Bible studies at the Weld County Jail on Sunday evenings in two pods, # 4 and Pod B since October, 2011.
+Steve Poggenpohl has been leading group Bible studies at the Weld County Jail on Sunday evenings in two pods since October, 2011.
 In April 2012, he was asked if he would like a Wednesday night group also, so he was also in Pod O. Lives are being transformed, as he sees many of the regular attendees growing spiritually.
 Perhaps the most exciting part, though, is seeing men want to invite Jesus Christ into their hearts and lives.
-As of August 15, 2013, 178 men have received Christ as their personal savior (John 1: 12), and have been born again (John 3:7), as a result of this teaching/preaching at the Weld County Jail.
+As of August 16, 2014, 225 men have received Christ as their personal savior (John 1: 12), and have been born again (John 3:7), as a result of this teaching/preaching at the Weld County Jail.
 Every week that number grows!
 BUT, ALL THE GLORY GOES TO THE LORD!

 SOARING EAGLES BIBLE CLASS

-This is a class was taught by Steve Poggenpohl with Linda acting as an assistant, who occasionally throws in her comments.
+This class was taught by Steve Poggenpohl with Linda acting as an assistant, who occasionally throws in her comments.
 We are no longer meeting on Sunday mornings at West Greeley Baptist Church due to lack of interest.
 However, we do often have a Saturday evening Bible Study in our home.
-The primary purpose is to have a class is to invite the men and women who have served time in jail or probation, especially those who Steve and our future team have encouraged during their incarceration at the jail, to a class and support group after they are released.
+If you are interested, we would love to have you join us.
+In fact, we are sad that we don’t have enough interest to have the Sunday class.
+(Sounds like another prayer request!)
+The primary purpose is to have a class is to invite the men and women who have served time in jail or probation, especially those who Steve has encouraged during their incarceration at the jail, to a class and support group after they are released.
 Of course, their spouse or significant other is also invited, even before the ex-offender is released, if possible.
 This is a great class for any who struggle with addictions as well.
 We focus on God's Word to help us overcome our past failures as we celebrate new opportunities to advance to be the individuals God desires us to be “in Christ”.
 (Colossians 2:10)

 ANGEL TREE - A PROGRAM OF PRISON FELLOWSHIP - WEST GREELEY BAPTIST CHURCH IS PART OF IT!

 The two paragraphs above are copied from the website.
-Linda will be acting as our church coordinator and you will be learning a lot more about this wonderful ministry opportunity in the fall as we plan ahead for Christmas.
+Linda has served as the church coordinator in 2012 and 2013 and will be filling the position and 2014.
+You will be learning a lot more about this wonderful ministry opportunity in the fall as we plan ahead for Christmas.
 To learn more about it now, go online: www.angeltree.org

 In 2012, members of West Greeley Baptist Church sponsored 30 children.
 We had an Angel tree party on December 15 where we distributed gifts to many of the children.
-It was a great program with Me LaMar telling the story of Christmas with his magical illusions.
-After cookies and treats , Santa came and helped distribute the gifts to all the children.
+After cookies and treats, Santa came and helped distribute the gifts to all the children.
 It was a wonderful successful party.
 Some were unable to attend, so we delivered their gifts to them.
 We had several young moms thanking us with tears, who said, “Thank you; I was afraid my child would have nothing under the tree.”
+We would change things

-MISSION SERVICE CORPS On February 15, 2012, Steve and Linda Poggenpohl were appointed as missionaries for prison ministry by the North American Mission Board of the Southern Baptist Convention.
+On February 15, 2012, Steve and Linda Poggenpohl were appointed as missionaries for prison ministry by the North American Mission Board, a division of the Southern Baptist Convention.
 This allows them to receive financial support from any individuals or churches who would like to support them personally so they can keep devoting their primary attention to this ministry.
-THEY DESPERATELY NEED ASSISTANCE and will appreciate it so much.
+THEY DESPERATELY NEED FINANCIAL ASSISTANCE and will appreciate it so much.

 Who is Steve Poggenpohl?
 Why is his prison ministry so effective?